-Pradhan meets Abu Dhabi Education Dept head, discusses opening of more Indian curriculum-based schools in UAE
+Pradhan meets Abu Dhabi education dept head, discusses opening of more Indian curriculum-based schools in UAE

 Pradhan's UAE visit is aimed at exploring collaborations in the field of education, fostering academic excellence and innovations and new avenues of partnership to meet the aspirations of the students and youths of both countries.

-During the visit, Pradhan will engage with key UAE leaders, ministers, policymakers, academicians, and representatives from Indian and UAE institutions to advance the partnership in education, innovation and knowledge exchange, the statement said.
+During the visit, Pradhan will engage with key UAE leaders, ministers, policymakers, academicians, and representatives from Indian and UAE institutions to advance the partnership in education, innovation and knowledge exchange.
 PTI GJS GJS KVK KVK